Lithos-hub/VUEJS-cover-letter-generator/README.md

 Funtionalities of this app will be improving with future versions, adding new features too.

+Version 1.1

+* Fixes and changes in generator system.

+Version 1.2

+* Added error 404 page.
+* Early version of the new CV generator.

 ## Project setup
 ```
 npm install